babl/babl-test/README.md

 # or
 CLIENT=ruby bin/test
 ```
 where `CLIENT` is a comma-separated list.
-Supported values: node, ruby.
+Supported values: node, ruby, cli.

 To use custom version of babl-server in all declared modules place `babl-server_linux_amd64` file inside `dev` directory.